Show All Answers

 Carts will be delivered to each qualifying address beginning the week of April 12th, 2021 and will take approximately 4 weeks to deliver all carts to all qualifying residents in Malden.
 The easiest rule to follow is to watch if your neighbors received theirs and if you have not and you do qualify, contact us and let us know you were missed.

-Residents have the option of purchasing additional recycling and/or trash carts as well as additional hang tags for trash in Phase two of the PAYT rollout.
-Phase 2 of this project begins on Monday, July 5th, 2021.
+Residents have the option of purchasing additional recycling and/or trash carts as well as additional trash tags for trash in Phase two of the PAYT rollout.
+Phase 2 of this project begins July, 2021.

 Fortunately nothing has changed about what is accepted for recycling materials in Malden but now both streams of materials can now be mixed in one cart.